 The first step is to get sober to prevent further damage.
 The initial detoxification period takes about a month, and it can be done in an inpatient or outpatient setting, with the help of a group like Alcoholics Anonymous or on your own.
 But sobriety is the first and most important goal.

-Other interventions are important to consider after becoming sober, such as to:
+Other interventions are important to consider:

 - Ensure you’re eating a balanced diet, especially foods rich in Vitamin E (sunflower seeds, almonds, cooked spinach, canned pumpkin, etc.) and Vitamin B (beans, poultry, fish, soy, etc.).